Andrewodwyer/Cork-City-Ghost-Tours/README.md

 - This is a two page design layout.
 On the home page, all the information regarding the tour is available and broken up in bite size pieces, so the user wouldn’t feel overwhelmed.
 This common scroll design will be intuitive to the user and will make them feel at ease.
 - At the end of the page after gathering the information, the user sees a call to action, a “book now” button.
 At this stage, the user would have all the information they needed to know if they’ll like to book.
-- The “book” page was separated, so the user would feel that they’re taking the next step, feeling empowered in their decision.
+- The “book” page was separated, so the user would feel that they’re taking the next step.
+Feeling empowered in their decision.
 - This "book" page contains a centred form.
 The form itself was designed to be responsive.
 On mobile devices the input fields are vertically places, one over another.
 On larger devices, a media query was added.
 The “First name” and “Last name” inputs are placed side by side.
 As are the “Email address & Phone number” input fields.
 As larger devices are landscape in view, this design utilises the space more effectively.

 ### Colours & Font